 HOW TO PLAY

-Once your Polar Express Train is made it’s time to text our your train tracks in the box.
-Have your child place the Train into the box and the see if they can move their train along the tracks they’ve created.
+Once your Polar Express Train is made it’s time to test out your train tracks in the box.
+Have your child place the Train into the box and then see if they can move their train along the tracks they’ve created.
 It will make for hours of imaginary play for your preschooler as they celebrate the book Polar Express and Christmas.

 Polar Express Songs to Play for your Moving Train Ride